 Please be prepared that we might need to cancel the event at any stage, including during the event.
 We will endeavour to give as much notice as possible of any cancellations.

-The unanimous opinion was that in the case of a Covid-related cancellation as Covid is a known risk that our community should not be made to bear more than is necessary to ensure our event remains viable in the future.
+The unanimous opinion was that in the case of a COVID-related cancellation as COVID-19 is a known risk that our community should not be made to bear more than is necessary to ensure our event remains viable in the future.

-Should the Event be cancelled as a result of Covid restrictions or their impact on the Event at any time up to the opening of the Gate on Wednesday 26 January 2022, the Organiser will offer a pro-rata refund based on expenditure at time of any cancellation.
-In total, $180 of the $195 face value of the ticket is refundable; A non-refundable amount of $15 goes towards the annual subscription fee to the Kiwiburn Society which also covers basic year-round expenses and allows Kiwiburn to continue to function as an entity (even without an event).
+Should the Event be cancelled as a result of COVID restrictions or their impact on the Event at any time up to the opening of the Gate on Wednesday 25 January 2023, the Organiser will offer a pro-rata refund based on expenditure at time of any cancellation.
+In total, $210 of the $225 face value of the ticket is refundable; A non-refundable amount of $15 goes towards the annual subscription fee to the Kiwiburn Society which also covers basic year-round expenses and allows Kiwiburn to continue to function as an entity (even without an event).
 Any ticketing agency fees or charges associated with the original Ticket purchase are non-refundable.

 Like last year, every endeavour will be made to delay outgoings to be as late as possible to manage expenditure in light of the pro-rata refund policy.
 Kiwiburn will also be completely transparent with how any refund is calculated.